leeknowlton/moxie-demo-frame/README.md

 ## Cast Action

-The project includes a Cast Action feature, which allows users to easily install and use the Frame from their Farcaster client.
+The project includes a Cast Action install button.
+Make sure to customize the link with your own frame url.
 The Cast Action is defined in the `/api/cast-action/route.tsx` file.

 ## Contributing